nahidalam/NLPNotes/notes.md

 The Bag of Words model learns a vocabulary from all of the documents, then models each document by counting the number of times each word appears.

+BoW is a sparse one-hot encoded representation.
+The dimensionality of the vectors representing each document is equal to the size of the supported vocabulary

 #### What do we mean when we say 'our model is using BoW featurizer'?

 Consider the following two sentences: